-The Company leases offices and transportation equipment, with lease terms of 2 to 5 years.
+The Company leases offices equipment, with lease terms of 5 years.
 Some leases contain extension options exercisable up to the same period as original contract before the end of the contract period.

-These are short-term lease the Company leases staff dormitories and some lease, with lease terms within one year.
+The Company also leases staff dormitories and machine equipment with contract terms within one year.
+These leases are short-term items.
 The Company has elected not to recognize right-of-use assets and lease liabilities for these leases.

-(k) Employee benefit
+(j) Employee benefit